DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Introduction

-Predicting drug response remains a central challenge in precision medicine, requiring models that capture how chemical structure interacts with cellular state to determine sensitivity or resistance.
+Predicting drug response remains a central challenge in precision medicine, requiring models that capture how chemical structure interacts with cellular states to determine sensitivity or resistance.
 Although recent approaches integrate chemical graphs, transcriptomics, and curated biological resources \citep{baptista2021deep, firoozbakht2022overview}, most methods encode these modalities independently or combine them only at late stages \citep{shen2023systematic, baptista2021deep, adam2020machine, xia2022cross}.
-Consequently, drug representations are often treated as static, limiting the ability to model context--dependent interactions between chemical moieties and biological pathways.
+Consequently, drug representations are often treated as static, limiting the ability to model context-dependent interactions between chemical moieties and biological pathways.

 Drug substructures constitute the functional units of molecular activity, where small structural modifications can lead to substantial changes in potency \citep{stumpfe2012exploring}.
 In parallel, genes act collectively within pathways whose coordinated activity governs cellular responses to perturbations \citep{schubert2018perturbation}.
-While incorporating drug--target interaction (DTI) information can improve predictive performance \citep{pak2023improved}, existing DTI databases contain only positive associations and provide limited insight into non--targets or context--specific engagement.
+While incorporating drug-target interaction (DTI) information can improve predictive performance \citep{pak2023improved}, existing DTI databases contain only positive associations and provide limited insight into non-targets or context-specific engagement.
 Moreover, static interaction priors fail to capture the dynamic cellular environments defined by heterogeneous gene expression states.
-As a result, current models lack a principled mechanism for linking structural determinants of drug action with pathway--level biological context.
+As a result, current models lack a principled mechanism for linking structural determinants of drug action with pathway-level biological context.

 More broadly, existing drug response models fall into two dominant paradigms: approaches that treat drug representations as invariant across contexts, and models that condition biological features on drugs only at the output level.
-Under both settings, it remains difficult to determine whether a drug’s efficacy is driven primarily by conserved chemical substructures or by context--dependent pathway activation, limiting both interpretability and generalization.
+In both settings, it remains difficult to determine whether the efficacy of drug is driven primarily by conserved chemical substructures or by context-dependent pathway activation, limiting both interpretability and generalization.